-In 2017, Lil Dicky mentioned he dreamed of having his own TV show in an interview with Inverse.
+In 2017, Lil Dicky first mentioned he dreamed of having his own TV show in an interview with Inverse.
 "More than anything, I’d like to be a Larry David, have my own TV show and be in movies," Lil Dicky said.

 What happened at the end of Dave Season 1?

-Warning: Minor spoilers for Dave Season 1 ahead.
+Warning: Spoilers for Dave Season 1 ahead.

-Is Dave Season 2 confirmed?
+When was Dave Season 2 confirmed?

 “Co-Creators Dave Burd and Jeff Schaffer, along with their entire creative team have delivered one of television’s best comedies series while becoming FX’s most-watched comedy ever,” said FX's Nick Grad, President of Original Programming in a statement.
 “That is an extraordinary achievement for Dave, the cast and crew as they teamed to make a memorable and brilliant season of television.”